FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 !> Note that the source index is also used for OSC automation!

+The source's parameters are detailed on the next section, [Source Parameters](Spat_Environment_Source_Parameters.md).

 ## Basic interactions

 ### Reset to defaults

 A double-click on any Source Parameter dial will reset it to a SPAT default setting.
 The default setting of a parameter is indicated around a dial as a larger tick than the other tick marks.
 Additionally, a range is graphically indicated between the default setting and the current setting of a variable parameter.